acediaye/ImageProcessCompVison/6 Line Circle and Corner detection/readme.md

 ## Hough Transform Descriptor
 Simple demo of how descriptor transform works. \
 Using the equations: \
-delta theta = thetaT - thetaQ where T is template and Q is query \
+delta theta = thetaT - thetaQ, where T is template and Q is query \
 |xT| = | cos(Dtheta) -sin(Dtheta)| * |xQ| + |delta x| \
 |yT| = |+sin(Dtheta)  cos(Dtheta)| * |yQ| + |delta y| \
 Finds closest delta x,y,theta that will match the query image/data to the template image/data.